rancher/rio/docs/api-docs.md

 </em>
 </td>
 <td>
-<p>A http rule can either redirect or forward (default) traffic.
+<p>An http rule can either redirect or forward (default) traffic.
 The forwarding target can be one of several versions of a service (see glossary in beginning of document).
 Weights associated with the service version determine the proportion of traffic it receives.</p>
 </td>
 </tr>